-The executive has written to individual companies, industrial organisations and government agencies urging that they conserve their historical records, conduct research into their own history and preserve historic properties and sites.
+The executive has written to individual companies, industrial organizations, and government agencies urging that they conserve their historical records, conduct research into their own history, and preserve historic properties and sites.

 The FHABC maintains contact with other like-minded forest history organizations in Canada and the United States.